Mindfulness - Focus your awareness. Let go of the struggle. Be in the moment. Make the choices that allow you to experience life to the fullest.

 Much of the work that Graeme undertakes with people incorporates Mindfulness as it is an important component in Third Wave CBT therapies such as CFT.
 Graeme is a qualified Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness Based Stress Reduction (MBSR) Teacher with experience of running structured Group Programmes.
 He is happy to hear from organisations who are interested in running groups for their employees or clients.

-MBCT draws from CBT and MBSR and has been shown to be a highly effective treatment for reducing the risk of relapse in depression and is recommended by NICE.
+MBCT draws from CBT and MBSR and has been shown to be a highly effective treatment for reducing the risk of relapse in recurrant depression and is recommended by NICE.
 There is also research being undertaken to examine it's effectiveness in helping people who are currently depressed.
-Like MBSR, MBCT is run as an 8 week structured course, plus an orientation session, for 2 hours per week.
-The course also includes meditation, inquiry and discussion, as well as some work in pairs.
+As in MBSR, this course also includes meditation, inquiry, teaching and discussion.

 In addition, Graeme is able to offer 1:1 Mindfulness interventions.